 JSN:n Uimonen: Terrori-iskut kertovat demokratiakäsitysten yhteentörmäyksestä (Helsingin Uutiset)

 What was left out?
 Shortly after the Charlie Hebdo attack Risto Uimonen, the chair of the Council of Mass Media in Finland, stated that what happened in Paris was a clash of civilizations between the West and Islamic world, according to Yle in English.
 “This is a strong attack on democracy and freedom of speech,” said Uimonen.
 “It pits two understandings of democracy, western and Islamic, against each other–and they can’t be reconciled.”
 Just like Saska Saarikoski’s column on the far right and Islamists, Uimonen paints Islam and Muslims with a single brush.
 There is no difference – in Uimonen’s book – between Saudi Arabia and Malaysia.
 Painting such a negative and bellicose picture of Islam does not help promote press freedom in Islamic countries.

 Helsingin Uutiset is a community paper.

 What was left out?
-This story written by Olli Pohjanpalo shows why even Finland’s largest daily forgets to use its most powerful weapon: a critical question.
+This story by Olli Pohjanpalo shows why even Finland’s largest daily forgets to use its most powerful weapon: a critical question.
 The story permitted PS MEP Jussi Halla-aho, party chairman Soini and MP Juho Eerola to claim that migration was costly and a social problem.
-Pohanpalo didn’t even care to ask what the anti-immigration politicians’ sources were and thus permitted an urban tale to see another day.
-The urban tale spread by Helsingin Sanomat is one of the oldest used in Finland by the same politicians over and over again: migrants are useless because they don’t do anything productive, they don’t pay taxes and only create social headaches and problems for society.
+Pohanpalo didn’t even care to ask what the anti-immigration politicians’ sources were, thus permitting an urban tale to see another day.
+The urban tale spread by Helsingin Sanomat is one of the oldest used in Finland by the same politicians over and over again: migrants are useless because they don’t do anything productive, don’t pay taxes, and only create social headaches and problems for society.